ENDERZOMBI102/BEE-manipulator/README.md

 -installer (user created packages)

--beestart packages manager (customize the bee2.4 loading screen!)
+-bee manipulator package (customize the bee2.4 loading screen and some aspect of portal 2!)

 Libraries used in BEE Manipulator